Which Vitamin Deficiency Causes Hair Loss?

 Iron

-This is true of female pattern hair loss, particularly in postmenopausal women, but it might also affect pregnant women.
-Though iron’s role in hair growth calls for more research, taking steps to prevent anemia is important regardless of its impact on your hair.
+More research is needed before we fully understand iron’s role in hair growth.
+Still, taking steps to prevent anemia is important regardless of its impact on your hair.

 Selenium